Weight Loss: start your consultation

 Order today for FREE next-day deliveryStart: go to medical questions

-Obesity is clinically classed as having a BMI (Body Mass Index) score of over 30.
+Obesity is classed as having a BMI (Body Mass Index) score of over 30.
 Obesity has grown to become a leading global health concern, affecting people of all ages.
 The number of people in the UK who are seriously overweight has more than tripled over the last 30 years.
 It is now estimated that one third of all UK adults are at risk of developing serious life threatening conditions because they are overweight.

 Obesity is a health condition that develops because of an accumulation of excessive body fat.
 It can be caused by a large number of reasons, including genetics, but is more likely to affect people who have unhealthy lifestyles.
 Childhood obesity can be a strong indicator of weight-related health problems in later life.
 The NHS clarifies obesity as 'someone who is very overweight, with a lot of body fat'.

 Healthcare professionals normally use the body mass index (BMI) to work out whether a person's weight is healthy in relation to their height.
 A person with a BMI higher than 30 is normally classed as obese and may be advised to lose weight, but a doctor will judge that alongside other variables.
-Luckily obesity can be prevented and even treated through embracing a healthier lifestyle, accepting help from medical professionals and by taking clinically proven prescription medication.
+Luckily obesity can be prevented and even treated through embracing a healthier lifestyle, accepting help from medical professionals or by taking prescription medication.

-Obesity usually develops gradually after a large number of calories are continually consumed and not burned off.
+Obesity usually develops gradually after a large number of calories is continually consumed and not burned off.
 Unhealthy eating habits (i.e. binge eating and food frequency) and poor lifestyle choices (i.e. lack of exercise) can cause a build-up of fat reserves in the body, causing significant weight gain.
 Many times a person's eating habits are influenced by emotional and psychological factors, but genetics can also mean that you metabolise fat in a different way to other people.